beirtipol/logstash-fix-filter/README.md

 # Build instructions

+Building logstash plugins can be a little convoluted.
+This project makes use of docker to download and build the required logstash dependencies in order to build the plugin.
+Simply run [./buildWithDocker.bat](./buildWithDocker.bat) or [./buildWithDocker.sh](./buildWithDocker.sh)

+## Building Manually
 This project was built using the logstash 8.3.0 source following the guide [here](https://www.elastic.co/guide/en/logstash/current/java-filter-plugin.html)
 There was one nasty gotcha.
 The `gem` task in [./build.gradle](./build.gradle) in the logstash guide is missing an '=' for the dependsOn.
 ```